AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 #### Are Password Managers Reliable?
 And How Does One Get A Password Manager?

 Password managers are very reliable.
-They will have End-to_end Encryption, which means only the sender and receiver with the proper encryption keys can read the communication.
+They will have End-to-end Encryption, which means only the sender and receiver with the proper encryption keys can read the communication.
 So, in theory, even the people running the servers cannot see your messages.
-So, if one of the companies hosting your passwords gets hacked, the hacker will still need your master password to look into your vault and get your other passwords.
+That means, that if one of the companies hosting your passwords gets hacked, the hacker will still need your master password to look into your vault and get your passwords.

 A few of the more popular and reputable passwords managers are [LastPass](https://www.lastpass.com/), [BitWarden](https://bitwarden.com/), and [1Password](https://1password.com/).